Why Would Someone Use a Certificate of Deposit

 Recommended: Certificate Of Deposit Calculator

-Reasons Why People Use CDs
+Reasons Why People Use Certificates of Deposit

 You might also like: Certificate of Deposit Pros and Cons